Professional Mosquito Elimination Service

 Targeted Larvicide Applications

 Professional-grade larvicides are applied to breeding sites that cannot be eliminated (like storm drains or ornamental ponds).
-These products specifically target mosquito larvae while being safe for fish, birds, and beneficial insects when applied correctly.
+These products specifically target mosquito larvae while being tested and approved for use around fish, birds, and beneficial insects when applied correctly.

 Adult Mosquito Reduction